Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Janet also remembered hearing of a Nell Gwyn connection.

-I think the 1909 photo was taken from Brent Road, Upper Butts not visible but are off to the right.
+I think the 1909 photo was taken from Brent Road, Upper Butts not visible and was off to the right.